About Bullies and How They Affect Your Life

-Bullies link to fear factor and abuse.
+Bullies link with fear and abuse.

 Have you ever been a bully?
 Has anyone bullied you making you feel like a victim?
 It all goes to fear factor.
 It is a power trip, not unlike the power felt by a rapist, which is not always about sex, but control and submission.